mkbaldwin/cloud-study-guides/1-Cloud_Concepts.md

 # Cloud Concepts

 Cloud computing is a term used to describe on-demand access to computing services.
 Currently, AWS is the largest cloud computing provider.

-According to Amazon there are six advantages to cloud computing:
+### Six Advantages of Cloud Computing

   1. **Trade fixed expense for variable expense** - Pay as you go pricing in the cloud allows you to pay only for the resources you use and eliminates the need for large up-front infrastructure investments.
   2. **Benefit from economies of scale** - You can achieve a lower cost with cloud resources than you could do on your own.
 Because AWS is managing resources for thousands of users you benefit from economies of scale.